Welcome to the Wiki of the OpenVT Platform!

 By default, SSH is the recommended method for secure git actions on OpenVT (see getting started section for how to operate SSH in Linux and Windows).
 The reason that we prefer this method is that it allows painless use of submodules (see below).
 However, git actions can also be performed via SSL, which does not require creating an SSH key first.

-Git offers the possibility to use the content of one repository from another one using Submodules.
-Learn how to set up a submodule here.
+Git offers two ways to use the content of one repository from another: submodules and subtrees.
+Learn how to set up a submodule here..